Barbara Massaad

-Barbara Abdeni Massaad (born March 15, 1970, Beirut, Lebanon) is a Lebanese-American cookbook author, photographer, food consultant, and TV host.
+Barbara Abdeni Massaad (born March 15, 1970, Beirut) is a Lebanese-American cookbook author, photographer, food consultant, and TV host.
 She is the author of several cookbooks, including Man’oushé: Inside the Street Corner Lebanese Bakery and Mouneh: Preserving Foods for the Lebanese Pantry, which have been translated into French and Arabic, respectively.

 Early life

-Massaad was born in Beirut, Lebanon, but soon emigrated to the United States with her parents.
+Barbara Abdeni was born in Beirut, Lebanon, but soon emigrated to the United States with her parents.
 The family settled in Fort Lauderdale, Florida.
 As a teenager, she gained first culinary experience assisting her father, a photographer by training, in the family-owned Lebanese restaurant.
-In 1988, she returned to Lebanon for university, graduating with a BA degree in Advertising and Marketing.
+In 1988, she returned to Lebanon to attend university, graduating with a BA degree in Advertising and Marketing.